 According to Rothshild archives, in 1875, the London banking house of N.M.
 Rothschild & Sons advanced the prime minister, Benjamin Disraeli, acting for the British government, £4 million to purchase Suez Canal shares.
-Disraeli was a close personal friend of Lionel de Rothschild and, “according to legend”, this was transacted on a gentleman’s agreement, with no documentation, a technically unsecured loan for a sum of over £550 million today.
+Disraeli was a close personal friend of Lionel de Rothschild and, “according to legend,” this was transacted on a gentlemen’s agreement, with no documentation, and a technically unsecured loan for a sum of over £550 million in today’s currency.

 The funds were repaid within five months; however, Disraeli was accused by William Gladstone of undermining Britain’s constitutional system, due to his lack of reference or consent from Parliament when purchasing the shares with funding from Rothschild.

-Whether this was a sound geopolitical investment is open to debate.
+Whether or not this was a sound geopolitical investment is open to debate.
 Financially, it probably was.
 But it also opened the way and set a precedent for extra-governmental, private, backdoor deals between international bankers and their allies in government.
-It also paved the way to constant British intrigue and imperialism in the Muslim Middle East.
+It also paved the way toward constant British intrigue and imperialism in the Muslim Middle East.

-Always struggling with debt and knowing which side would butter his toast, his friend and political ally Lionel de Rothschild proved to be a generous benefactor, giving him around £1 million.
+Always struggling with debt, and like Winston Churchill later, knowing which side would butter his toast, his friend and political ally Lionel de Rothschild proved to be a generous benefactor, giving him around £1 million.
 Corruption much?
 It’s not just about the Suez loan itself.
 Bankster houses know exactly how to parlay and front-run this inside information into derivative deals.

-And we learn from the Jewish Historical Society [Jewish Historical Studies, Vol. 29, page 236] that fellow tribeman Disraeli befriended the Rothschild clan right at the beginning of his political career in 1838.
-We suggest that the Rothshild’s Disraeli project was kick started before his 1830 Grand Tour.
+And we learn from the Jewish Historical Society [Jewish Historical Studies, Vol. 29, page 236] that fellow tribesman Disraeli befriended the Rothschild clan right at the beginning of his political career in 1838.
+We suggest that the Rothschild’s Disraeli project was kick started before his 1830 Grand Tour.

-Although hailed as a great statesman, Disraeli simply supercharged the tradition of politics ever since — of men utterly insincere in action, having no motives beyond personal advancement and serving as agents to their lord and masters.
+Although hailed as a great statesman, Disraeli simply supercharged the tradition of politics ever since — of men utterly insincere in action, having no motives beyond personal advancement and serving as agents to their lord and masters lurking in the shadows.

 A contemporary, T.P.
 O’Connor, in “The Life of Lord Beaconsfield,”said of Disraeli’s actions: